 A glacier forms from rock debris, ice, and snow that move from higher elevations to form layers of packed snow.
-According to the Alaska Almanac, there are about 100,000 glaciers in the State with the most popular one to visit is the Mendenhall Glacier in Juneau.
+According to the Alaska Almanac, there are about 100,000 glaciers in the State with the most popular one to visit being the Mendenhall Glacier in Juneau.

 Many Alaskan cruises include a tour into Glacier Bay National Park, where you can see the calving of the glaciers.
 Calving is when chunks from the end of a glacier break off.
 The incredible sight and thundering sound are something you won’t ever forget.